Doctelligence/doctelligence.github.io/why.md

 description: Adoption of DIN Mainnet
 ---

 Understanding the significance of the DIN mainnet involves recognizing how its unique capabilities—such as on-device training, smaller AI models, decentralized control, and rewards—align with the evolving needs of various user groups.
-Below, we explore enhanced examples and rationales for embracing the DIN mainnet.

 ---